 Creating a Community

-When using your knowledge base as marketing tool it also helps in building up a strong community around your product.
+When using your knowledge base as a marketing tool it also helps in building up a strong community around your product.

 Good, well-promoted documentation brings in more readers to your knowledge base.
 If these readers find useful information on your knowledge base, they will engage more with your product.